ePages-de/epages-devportal/_posts/2020/2020-02-11-unit-testing-in-react.md

 ## Mock it

-`jest` offers you the possibility of mocking all kinds of functions, including their return values and assert how many times they were called, and with which arguments they were called.
-It also offers a great deal of synthatic sugar to make your tests look pretty and for you to admire them after they've been written.
+Jest offers you the possibility of mocking all kinds of functions, including their return values and assert how many times they were called, and with which arguments.
+It also offers a great deal of syntatic sugar to make your tests look pretty and for you to admire them after they've been written.

 Maybe we could mock `fetchProducts` to take a look on whether it was called with the right arguments, and also mock the return value,